M17-Project/m17-web/content/faq/content.md

 Can I send data using M17?
 --------------------------

-* Yes, it will be possible to send data packets exclusively, or alongside digital voice streams.
+* Yes, it is possible to send data packets exclusively, or alongside digital voice streams.

 Can I link M17 with my DMR repeater?
 ------------------------------------